slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The mind that opens to a new idea never returns to its original size."
 -- Albert Einstein*

+> *"Using creativity to solve problems cannot be taught, and it’s ultimately what free markets pay for."  (...)
+"A busy calendar and a busy mind will destroy your ability to create anything great."
+-- Naval Ravikant*

 > *"Separate the processes of creation from improving.
 You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
 If you do, the editor stops the creator.
 While you invent, don’t select.
 While you sketch, don’t inspect.
 While you write the first draft, don’t reflect.
 At the start, the creator mind must be unleashed from judgement."
 -- Kevin Kelly*

+> *"Nearly every man who develops an idea works it up to the point where it looks impossible, and then he gets discouraged.
+That’s not the place to become discouraged."
+-- Thomas Edison*

 ### How to judge ideas?